-The Council undertakes that this strategy will ensure that:
+Strategy will ensure that:

-- 1. The management of risk is linked to performance improvement and the achievement of the Council's strategic objectives. - 2.
+- 1. The management of risk contributes towards ensuring effective service delivery and the achievement of the Council's strategic objectives. - 2.
 Members and the Senior Management Team own, lead and support on risk management. - 3.
 Ownership and accountability are clearly assigned for the management of risks throughout the Council. - 4.
-There is a commitment to embedding risk management into the Council's culture and organisational processes at all levels including strategic, programme, project and operational - 5.
-All members and officers acknowledge and embrace the importance of risk management as a process, by which key risks and opportunities are identified, evaluated, managed and contribute towards good corporate governance. - 6.
-Effective monitoring and reporting mechanisms are in place to continuously review the Council's exposure to, and management of, risks and opportunities. - Best practice systems for managing risk are used throughout the Council, including mechanisms for monitoring and reviewing effectiveness against agreed standards and targets. - 8.
+There is a commitment to embedding risk management into the Council's culture and organisational processes, at all levels, including strategic, programme, project and operational - 5.
+All members and officers acknowledge and understand the importance of risk management as a good governance process, by which key risks and opportunities are identified, evaluated and managed. - 6.
+Effective monitoring and reporting mechanisms are in place to continuously review the Council's exposure to, and management of, risks and opportunities. - 7.
+Best practice systems for managing risk are used throughout the Council, including mechanisms for monitoring and reviewing effectiveness against agreed standards and targets. - 8.
 Accountability to stakeholders is fully demonstrated through periodic progress reports and an annual statement on the effectiveness of and the added value (benefits) from the Council's risk management strategy, framework and processes. - 9.
-The Council's approach is regularly assessed by an external, independent body against other public sector organisations, national standards and Best Practice. - 10.
+Where possible the Council's approach is regularly assessed by an external, independent body against other public sector organisations, national standards and Best Practice. - 10.
 The Risk Management Strategy is reviewed and updated annually in line with the Council's developing needs and requirements.